Main plaçant un bloc en bois au sommet d’une structure de cubes en bois disposés en escalier sur une table.

 A unique database in France

-Case Studies: Companies in the Anthropocene
+Case studies: Companies in the Anthropocene context

 Societalisation Notebooks